karlospn/mytechramblings-site-source-code/content/posts/testing-aws-distro-for-otel-with-dotnet-apps-part-1.md

       - tracing
 ```

-This user requires at least permissions for AWS CloudWatch Logs for metric publishing, and for AWS X-Ray for sending traces.
+The user requires at least permissions for AWS CloudWatch Logs for metric publishing, and for AWS X-Ray for sending traces.

 So, I'll be using this IAM policy for the Collector:
 ```yaml